 Instructions

-- Bring to a boil then lower heat and simmer (covered) until pork belly is tender and soft, about 30 minutes.
+- Cook.
+Bring to a boil then lower heat and simmer (covered) until pork belly is tender and soft, about 30 minutes.
 The sauce will be watery.

 Tasty creamy Korean tube steak sausage link soup#1